RaZ1231/ass4/README.txt

 expression, the 'compare' method also maps the expression.
 For each 'tag' the method saves the expression in a map.
 If the check success, we use Expression's 'assign' method to place the expressions we mapped in the simple pattern of rule and return the new simplified expression.
-We use a static list of rules to contain all possible different simplification rules.
+We use a static list of rules to contain all possible different rulessimplification rules.